Understanding Internal Representations of Recommendation Models with Sparse Autoencoders: Interpretation Performance

-\subsubsection{\textbf{Case Study}}
+The above results summarize the overall performance across four models and four datasets.
+To gain deeper insights into the \textit{confidence score} rather than only snapshots at thresholds such as 0.8 or the entire range, we plot the distributions of latent confidence scores in Figure~\ref{figure:confidence_score_distribution}.
+Specifically, we visualize the distributions on the Amazon dataset across three recommendation models.
+The results show that the majority of latents exhibit confidence scores above 0.6.
+Moreover, as the base recommendation model becomes stronger, the proportion of latents with confidence scores exceeding 0.9 increases.
+These observations indicate that the learned latents are interpretable with substantial confidence, and that their qualities are closely aligned with the modeling capability of the underlying base recommenders.

+\subsubsection{Case Study}

+We provide examples concepts inferred by RecSAE to demonstrate both the inherent interpretability of its latents and the validity of the interpreted concepts.
+The full latent information and corresponding concepts of RecSAE is presented in our codebase\footnote{https://github.com/Alice1998/RecSAE/tree/main/results}.

-We provide examples of RecSAE concepts to show the inherent interpretability in the RecSAE latents extracted from the recommendation model.
-The interpretation cases for SASRec on three datasets are presented in Table~\ref{tab:amazon_examples}.
-Notably, items that activate the same latent exhibit strong semantic similarities.
+The interpretation cases for SASRec on four datasets are presented in Table~\ref{table:examples}.
+We present the latent information (latent id, corresponding activated item ids and titles) and the interpreted concepts (with TF-IDF and LLM methods for interpretation).
+Notably, items that are activated by the same latent exhibit strong semantic similarities.
 In the Amazon grocery dataset, the concepts range from specific food types to particular ingredients.
 In MovieLens, the latents span from specific movie series to various genres.
 In LastFM, the interpreted concepts include different singers, albums and music types.
-These examples highlight the meaningful concepts captured by RecSAE within the internal states of the interpreted recommendation model.
+These cases collectively demonstrate that RecSAE effectively captures semantically meaningful concepts within the internal representations of recommendation models.

-While some results may seem to reflect item clusters based on their descriptions, these "clusters" are actually formed by the interpreted model.
-These purely ID-based models encode human-understandable concepts within their activations after training exclusively on user-item interactions, without any semantic information about items or users.
-This underscores the remarkable ability of collaborative filtering to capture meaningful information from data.
-RecSAE, employing an unsupervised training approach, reveals these concepts embedded in previously opaque models.
+Importantly, these item groups that activated the same latent emerge solely from the internal representations learned by the recommendation models and are extracted by RecSAE through unsupervised training.
+The above process does not incorporate any semantic information.
+It is particularly noteworthy that such interpretable concepts arise within ID-based recommendation models trained purely on collaborative user–item interaction data.
+This highlights the capacity of collaborative filtering methods to uncover structured semantic patterns from interaction signals alone.
+RecSAE, through its unsupervised framework, sheds light on these latent concepts, revealing the rich, human-understandable structures embedded within otherwise opaque recommendation models.